My Teaching Story

 My courses are typically 60 – 180 minutes long and can be catered to your requirements.
 The courses can be taught singly or in a set of five.
 But to maximise on your learning, the latter way is best.
 This course is good for both children (12+) and adults.

-Participants will also have the chance of being published on my blog.
+Participants (ages 18 and above) will also have the chance of being published on my blog.

 My writing Raison d’être